 Certification and Identification labels are combined into one label.
 As there is not enough room on the product to place the label, it is reproduced here in the manual.
-See Figure 2-2 below.
+See Figure 2-4 below.

-Note: There isn't a date of manufacture on this label as it can be traced by bar code label placed on the printed circuit board of each Evertz plug-in module
+Note: There is not a date of manufacture on this label as it can be traced by the bar code label placed on the printed circuit board of each Evertz plug-in module